 Amazon appears to be competing to have Alexa become a primary IoT operating system where the majority of smart home customers go to control their lights, locks, vacuums, cameras, and appliances all in one place.

 What’s next for the IoT?

-Some estimates say that by 2025, there will be upwards of 21 billion IoT devices.
+Some estimates say that by 2025, there will be upward of 21 billion IoT devices.
 Other estimates say that number will be even higher.
-As more and more IoT products hit the market, people start to have this expectation that our household items — vacuums, appliances, lights — will be able to connect to Wi-Fi, and that they’ll be able to do so seamlessly and affordably.
+As more and more IoT products hit the market, people start to have this expectation that household items — vacuums, appliances, lights — will be able to connect to Wi-Fi, and that they’ll be able to do so seamlessly and affordably.

 Google Duplex can already carry out real-world conversations.
 As assistants like